-- 1) As required by the Companies (Auditor's Report) Order, 2020 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give (in the Annexure A) a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2) As required by Section 143(3) of the Act, based on our Audit we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - (b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - (c) The Standalone Balance Sheet, the Standalone Statement of Profit and Loss including other comprehensive income, Standalone statement of changes in Equity and the Standalone Cash Flow Statement dealt with by this Report are in agreement with the books of account. - (d) In our opinion, the aforesaid standalone financial statements comply with the Ind AS specified under Section 133 of the Act. - (e) On the basis of the written representations received from the directors as on 31st March, 2022 taken on record by the Board of Directors, none of the directors are disqualified as on 31st March, 2022 from being appointed as a director in terms of Section 164 (2) of the Act. - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - (g) With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197(16) of the Act, as amended:
+- As required by the Companies (Auditor's Report) Order, 2020 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section143 of the Companies Act, 2013, we give (in the Annexure A) a statement on thematters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2) As required by Section 143(3) of the Act, based on our Audit we report that:

+(a) We have sought and obtained all the information and explanations which to thebest of our knowledge and belief were necessary for the purposes of our audit.

+(b) In our opinion, proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

+(d) In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards (Ind AS) specified under Section 133 of the Act.

+(e) On the basis of the written representations received from the directors as on 31stMarch, 2023 taken on record by the Board of Directors, none of the directors are disqualified as on 31st March, 2023 from being appointed as a director in terms of Section 164 (2) of the Act.

+(f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B".

-In our opinion and to the best of our information and according to the explanations given to us, the remuneration paid by the Company to its directors during the year is in accordance with the provisions of section 197 rad with schedule of the Act.
+(g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:

+i.
+As per the information provided to us, the company acquired the Uran hospitalbuilding in 2021 for a total of Rs.
+7.14 crores through an e-auction facilitated by the Bank of Baroda under the provisions of the SARFAESI Act, 2002.
+Subsequently, the borrower, whose property was auctioned, has initiated legal proceedings at the Debt Recovery Tribunal III in Mumbai.
+The borrower alleges lacunae in the auction process, with Bank of Baroda being the primary defendant, and the company being brought into the case as a concerned party.